dirtyread/simple-kafka-java-example/README.md

 ## What we find in this repo:
 1) how to prepare development environment (using docker),
 2) how to create topic from Java using Admin,
-2) how to create simple Apache Kafka producer,
+3) how to create simple Apache Kafka producer,
-3) how to create simple Apache Kafka consumer,
+4) how to create simple Apache Kafka consumer,
-4) how to write unite test for this topic ;).
+5) how to write test for these subjects.

 And that's all... in other my branch You can find some real project...